-One Pot Stovetop Macaroni and Cheese is the perfect easy dish for busy weeknights.
-Best of all, this creamy mac and cheese is packed with 4 favorite cheeses and ready in under 30 minutes!
+Stovetop Macaroni and Cheese is the perfect one pot dinner for busy weeknights.
+Best of all, this creamy mac and cheese is packed with 4 favorite cheeses and is ready in under 30 minutes!
 Plus recipe video.

 Photos updated October 2017 from original June 2014 post

 This Stovetop Creamy Macaroni and Cheese is a simple recipe that’s ready in under 30 minutes.
 The best part is, you can ditch the blue box version and everything cooks up on the stovetop.

 For a truly ONE POT version where the pasta cooks with the cheese, you can check out the recipe for my One Pot Macaroni and Cheese.
 And if you prefer keeping the stove off, I’ve also got this Slow Cooker Macaroni and Cheese as well as these Instant Pot Mac & Cheese recipes.

 What I love about this stovetop macaroni and cheese recipe is that it’s pretty forgiving.

 You’re going to boil the pasta until just before al dente (about 6 minutes) and drain.
 Next, you add all the other ingredients into that same heavy bottomed pot or dutch oven, and stir until you get a creamy cheese sauce.

-You can use any combination of your favorite cheese.
+You can use any combination of your favorite cheeses.
 I used: